Trietptm-on-Coding-Algorithms/cryptopals-2/README.md

     If input has not been recieved as an argument, it will look to stdin for input.

 3. 3.xorcipher.c
-    Works, is not yet following hte same IO standard as 1 and 2.
+    Works, is not yet following the same IO standard as 1 and 2.

 4. 4.detectsinglexor.c
     Does not work.
 Correctly parses sample data from #3, but does not show any English-like strings in the sample #4's sample data.